robnob/AWS_Fundamentals-Addressing_Security_Risk/README.md

 * large < 5000 users

 Active Directory connector: re-use an existing on-premises Microsoft AD without caching information in the cloud

+## NETWORK ISOLATION ##

+Different ways to improve the security of the VPC:

+1. Using NACL's
+2. Using Security Groups which act as firewalls for Amazon EC2
+3.